Bending Metal: How Thickness Impacts Your Custom DXF Projects

 -

-Downloading a DXF file without checking if it’s optimized for your metal thickness can lead to parts that don’t fit or function as intended.
-Always verify that the file’s bend parameters match your material. -
+Ignoring Thickness in DXF Design: Using a DXF file not optimized for your material thickness can lead to parts that don’t fit.
+Verify bend parameters match your material.

 Conclusion